frontend-mentor-newbie-projects/09-single-price-grid-component/README.md

 # Frontend Mentor - Single Price Grid Component Solution

-This is a solution to the [Single Price grid Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Single Price Grid Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents